 The Department of Psychiatry's work is carried out by 211 regular faculty, 170 voluntary faculty, 230 staff members, and 114 trainees.
 Department Chair Carol Tamminga, M.D., is an elected member of the Institute of Medicine.

 Excellence in All Areas of Psychiatry

-For more information about our faculty, visit the Center, Divisions, Labs, and Services area of this site.
-Each faculty member is listed with his or her program area.
+For more information about our faculty, visit our individual Divisions.
+Each faculty member is listed with their respective program area.